Indian Contract Act, 1872

-The Indian Contract Act, 1872 prescribes the law relating to contracts in India and is the key act regulating Indian contract law.
-The Act is based on the principles of English Common Law.
-It is applicable to all the states of India.
-It determines the circumstances in which promises made by the parties to a contract shall be legally binding.
-Under Section 2(h), the Indian Contract Act defines a contract as an agreement enforceable by Law.
+The Indian Contract Act, 1872 governs the law of contracts in India and is the principal legislation regulating contract law in the country.
+It is applicable to all states of India.
+It outlines the circumstances under which promises made by the parties to a contract become legally binding.
+Section 2(h) of the Act defines a contract as an agreement that is enforceable by law.